Secondary Concerns

 Friday was devoted to mining the galleries in Chelsea.
 On the train I looked to see what was at Hauser Wirth and learned they were closed until Saturday’s opening.
 But there are two Hauser Wirth’s in Chelsea so our first stop was 18th Street where they were showing new Henry Taylor paintings and prints, a show called “no title.”
 We fell in love withTaylor’s work at his Whitney show last year and here we were on opening day with his new work.

 The four Henry Taylor paintings in the photo above each started with a print from an edition of his drawing of a young boy.
 Taylor’s paint handling is so full of life.
-Luscious and rough and tumble at the same time.
-I loved how these four illustrate his masterry.
+It is luscious and rough and tumble at the same time.
+I loved how these four variations illustrate his mastery.
 The show had just been hung and the opening was that evening.
 One wall of the gallery was lined with Taylor’s etchings, all done in 2024 and each in an addition of 25.
 I started photographing them all but I stopped at the third.
 Something happened to me as I studied it.
 I was delirious.
 I asked a gallery attendant how much they were.
 He took our name and number and said it was ours when the show comes down.

 In the book store I breezed through the new Chillida book (written by his daughter) and discovered it was full of pictures so we bought that.
 They gave us another cloth bag, this one egg yolk yellow.
 It looked so good on Peggi who was wearing all black.
 I was floating on air when we left but I kept thinking about how loose the purchase offer remained.
 Did we really buy it?
-We decided to go back to opening.
+We decided to go back to opening later that night.
 Maybe even meet the artist.

 We had dinner at an Italian place and returned to Hauser Wirth in time for the opening.
 We had a glass of champaign and were assured by Jonathan that our transaction was solid.
 We hung with the work and got into deep conversations about it with total strangers.
 We left before Henry showed up.